techidaily/site-win11/source/_posts/addressing-windows-error-0x80780119-on-system-image.md

  Additionally, your disk might have bad sectors which cannot store data properly and might also prevent the system from reading data during the backup process.

  To ensure this isn’t the case in your situation, it is best to check the disk for errors using the built-in utilities offered by Windows.
-The first tool that we recommend[using is the CHKDSK utility](https://www.makeuseof.com/sir-mini-how-to-run-chkdsk-in-windows-10/) which can be used via Command Prompt.
+The first tool that we recommend [using is the CHKDSK utility](https://www.makeuseof.com/sir-mini-how-to-run-chkdsk-in-windows-10/) which can be used via Command Prompt.
 It works by scanning the system and checking the integrity of the disk.
 If a problem is identified, CHKDSK will attempt to fix it automatically.

  Alternatively, you can head over to the File Explorer and follow these steps: